Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 ### Loading Learnware from a ZIP File

-In addition to loading learnware by ID, users can also load learnware from a `zip` file downloaded from the web:
+In addition to loading learnware by ID, users can also load a learnware from a zip file downloaded from the web:

 ```python
 learnware_path = "learnware1.zip"